Excerpts from HAVENWOOD TALES Beginnings

-~ In Honor of My Father on Memorial Day ~
+~ Honoring My Father on Memorial Day ~

 It was a time of new necessity for Man.
 For despite any halt to the march of evil, that war had turned humanity inside out when the white-hot specter of an atom bomb shocked and awed a pre-dawn New Mexico desert and twice carried death to Japan.